 - You are 16-40 years of age

 - You are not anaemic (iron level is more than 90 grams/dl)

 - Your baby has developed normally and is head down

-- Your waters break and are clear in colour
+- Your waters release and are clear in colour

 If you are unsure whether having your baby in the birth centre is the best place for you please discuss with your midwife.
 There will be some women who may not meet all of the criteria but would still like to have their baby in the centre.
 In this case, speak to your midwife and we can ensure you receive the right advice to make the choice that’s safe for you.